Atomarius/curator/README.md

-`php ./bin/changelog.php` and watch the magic
+`php changelog.php` and watch the magic